codeforkansascity/antiharassment-policy/code_of_conduct.md

     actively harassing you, then you will need a third party to step in.

     If you are at a conference or other event, find the event organizer or staff person.
-For #c4l13, that would be Francis Kayiwa.
+For weekly meetings, that would be Paul Barham.
 If you can't find the event organizer, there will be other staff available to help if the situation calls for immediate action.

-    If you are in the #code4lib IRC, the zoia command to list people designated as channel helpers is @helpers .
-I'd assume that there is at least one helper in the channel at most times.

-    For the listserv, you have a free-for-all for public messages; however, the listserv does have a maintainer, Eric Lease Morgan.

 3. Wider community response to Incident: